mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 Allows you to determine the color and transparency in which an NPC is drawn.
 Return null to use the default color (normally light and buff color).
 Returns null by default.

+### public virtual void DrawEffects(NPC npc, ref Color drawColor)

+Allows you to add special visual effects to an NPC (such as creating dust), and modify the color in which the NPC is drawn.

 ### public virtual bool PreDraw(NPC npc, SpriteBatch spriteBatch, Color drawColor)

 Allows you to draw things behind an NPC, or to modify the way the NPC is drawn.
 Return false to stop the game from drawing the NPC (useful if you're manually drawing the NPC).
 Returns true by default.